 No, each applicant is judged on their merits and we operate no quotas of any sort.

-If I start with 4 AS can I continue with 4 A2 in the second year?
+If I start with 4 AS subjects can I continue with 4 A2 in the second year?

 Yes, some students do this.
 We would expect high grades in the AS exams at the end of the first year.

 If I change my mind about a course once I have started can I change?

-This is possible but any changes must be requested very quickly and will depend on space availability and your grade profile.
+This may be possible but any changes must be requested very quickly and will depend on space availability and your grade profile.
 Your tutor and other staff will support you in this.